G-Gakii/Health-system/backend/README.md

 - `PUT    /api/health/enroll/<uuid:pk> ` : Update a specific enrollment (Authenticated users only)
 - `PATCH  /api/health/enroll/<uuid:pk> ` : Partially update a specific enrollment
 - `DELETE /api/health/enroll/<uuid:pk>` : Delete a specific enrollment (Authenticated users only)

-- Validate that a client is not enrolled twice into the same program.

 # Notes